alnibo/milestone-project-2-bicycles/README.md

 ### Acknowledgements

-Information about the charts came from [here](https://dc-js.github.io/dc.js/examples/).
+Information about using dc.js and inspiration for charts came from [here](https://dc-js.github.io/dc.js/examples/).

-The navbar was retrieved from the Bootstrap [documentation](https://getbootstrap.com/docs/4.3/getting-started/introduction/) and then altered and customized for this site.
+The navbar was retrieved from Bootstrap [documentation](https://getbootstrap.com/docs/4.3/getting-started/introduction/) and then altered and customized for this site.

 The inspiration for the general layout came from this [project](https://github.com/Angie55/IFD_Milestone_Project_Two_Dashboard).